 - Women who are menstruating

-- People with jobs that may get hindered by the low level of energy, such as pilots
+- Individuals whose jobs may be compromised by a lack of energy, such as pilots

-- Traveling long distance ( a minimum of 48 miles or 80 kilometers)
+- Individuals traveling long distances (a minimum of 48 miles or 80 kilometers)

 RULE # 2: FASTING SHOULD BE ACCOMPANIED WITH THE INTENT OF WORSHIP